 Close, personal relationships are vital for psychological well-being.
-They have the single greatest impact on our development, well-being, and overall meaning of life.
-Close ties to other people, including social support groups, also make us less vulnerable to physical health problems and premature death.
-Healthy relationships not only make us feel good - they lead to healthier and longer lives.
+The quality of our relationships has the single greatest impact on our development, well-being, and overall meaning of life.
+Close ties to other people, including family, friends and other social support groups, also makes us less vulnerable to physical health problems and premature death.
+Conversely, low social support is associated with future deterioration in mental health.
+Healthy relationships not only make us feel good - they also lead to healthier and longer lives.

-It has long been known that occupational stress can affect the quality of non-work relationships.
+It has long been known that occupational stress can affect the quality of relationships outside of work.
 Consider the following: